iogf/mnem/README.md

 That would find all notes that contain 'somestring' and are going to be displayed at a datetime like YY:MM:20 HH:20:SS.

+**Delete notes**

+The following command can be issued in order to delte a note.

+    mnem -r NOTE_ID

+However it is also possible to mix parameters like -mm, -dd, -yy etc to delete notes that match the desired pattern.
+The variant --remove or -r accepts the same parameters as the command variant -f or --find.

+Thus.

+    mnem -r 'Cool' -m 6

+Would delete all notes whose note msg contains the string 'Cool' and its displaying month is 6.